Rashidun Caliphate: Background

-According to the traditional account, the Islamic prophet Muhammad began receiving what Muslims consider to be divine revelations in 610 CE, calling for submission to the one God, preparation for the imminent Last Judgement, and charity for the poor and needy.
+According to the traditional account, Muhammad began receiving what Muslims consider to be divine revelations in 610 CE, calling for submission to the one God, preparation for the imminent Last Judgement, and charity for the poor and needy.
 (Note: "Key themes in these early recitations include the idea of the moral responsibility of man who was created by God and the idea of the judgment to take place on the day of resurrection. [...]
 Another major theme of Muhammad's early preaching, [... is that] there is a power greater than man's, and that the wise will acknowledge this power and cease their greed and suppression of the poor.")
-As Muhammad's message began to attract followers (the ṣaḥāba) he was also met with increasing hostility and persecution from Meccan elites.
+As Muhammad's message began to attract followers, he was also met with increasing hostility and persecution from Meccan elites.
 (Note: "At first Muhammad met with no serious opposition [...]
 He was only gradually led to attack on principle the gods of Mecca. [...]
 Meccan merchants then discovered that a religious revolution might be dangerous to their fairs and their trade.")
 In 622 CE Muhammad migrated to the city of Yathrib (now known as Medina), where he began to unify the tribes of Arabia under Islam, returning to Mecca to take control in 630 and order the destruction of all pagan idols.
 By the time Muhammad died c.
 11 AH (632 CE), almost all the tribes of the Arabian Peninsula had converted to Islam, but disagreement broke out over who would succeed him as leader of the Muslim community.

 Among those seeking to be the successor of Muhammad were: